 - Immigration and Visa – Moving from New York to London is simplified on the Home Office and UK Border Agency site.
 You can apply for immigration through this source, too.
 The type of visa you apply for will be dictated by your reason for moving here.

 - Education – The educational system in the UK is exceptional with some of the most coveted schools located right in London.
 The Department for Education site can provide you with information on different schools and how they are performing.

 - Getting Around – If you drive a vehicle between 7 am and 8 pm Monday through Friday, you have to pay a congestion charge.
 Getting around in the city is easiest done via the underground train system.
 There are also 11 lines with 270 stations serviced by The Tube and the Docklands Light Railway (DLR) is another option, which links to the London Underground System.
-Red double decker buses and taxis are available, too.
+Red double-decker buses and taxis are available, too.
 You will want to purchase an Oyster card to pay for your transportation fees.
-Plus, Barclays Bicycles offer 8,000 bikes at 570 locations through the city.
-The first 30 minutes is free.
+Plus, Barclays Bicycles offer 8,000 bikes at 570 locations throughout the city.
+The first 30 minutes are free.

 - Things to Do – There are more than 10,000 clubs to join on GetActive London.
 Whether you enjoy live theater, museums, historic sites, or natural spaces, you won’t run out of things to do with attractions like Westminster Abbey, Camden Lock Market, Greenwich, Sky Garden, Holland Park, West End Theatre District, and the Charles Dickens Museum.

-No matter which way you make the move, planning and preparation are two of the biggest keys to a successful move across the pond .
+No matter which way you make the move, planning and preparation are two of the biggest keys to a successful move across the pond.
 Check out our moving to London services page.
-Get organized, stay calm and happy moving!
+Get organized, stay calm, and be happy moving!
 Get started with a no-obligation moving quote from FlatRate.